 - Lacks a padded compartment

 The slim profile of this briefcase is perfect for a man who expects to be traveling frequently, be it for work or pleasure.
-The backside of the bag has a slip for attaching it to a luggage handle, which can be closed by zipper if needed.
-There are numerous external compartments for storing quick access items like keys, passports, and boarding passes.
+The backside of the bag has a slip for attaching it to a luggage handle, which can be closed by a zipper if needed.
+There are numerous external compartments for storing quick-access items like keys, passports, and boarding passes.

 The interior of the bag has both a padded tablet compartment and laptop compartment, so you can easily store all of your electronics on the inside, and chargers and adapters can be stored in the external pockets.

 During our research, we found most reviewers were very satisfied with this bag for commuting and also longer journeys, the only small issue being that the zippers can ring against each other – if this bothers you consider tucking them in.